-In keeping with the simple treatment of sea ice, we selected a model that lacks internal (and hence interannual) variability.
-The model is the seasonally-varying Energy Balance Model (EBM) of North and Coakley [1979], to which we added a prognostic equation for sea ice thickness, which is described in the Appendix.
-This zonal-mean model has fractions of land and ocean at each latitude, and it is forced with a seasonal distribution of solar heat entering the top of the atmosphere.
+In keeping with the simple treatment of sea ice, we selected a model that lacks internal (and hence interannual) variability, the seasonally varying Energy Balance Model (EBM) of North and Coakley (1979), to which we added a prognostic equation for sea ice thickness, which is described in the appendix.
+This zonalmean model has fractions of land and ocean at each latitude and is forced with a seasonal distribution of solar heat entering the top of the atmosphere.
 Our parameterization for the planetary albedo over sea ice depends on h for h < 1 m.